AmithPremGit/gator_library/README.md

 # Gator Library Management System

-A sophisticated library management system built with Django, implementing a Red-Black Tree data structure for efficient book management and a Min Heap for handling book reservations.
+A library management system built with Django, implementing a Red-Black Tree data structure for efficient book management and a Min Heap for handling book reservations.

 ## Features